microsoft/AcademicContent/Azure University Tour/MachineLearningHOL/README.md

 1. In the DSVM, return to the web browser, and then navigate to <https://github.com/Microsoft/computerscience/tree/master/Azure%20University%20Tour/MachineLearningHOL/content>

-2. Click **Machine_Learning_HOL_Ex4.ipynb**, click **Raw** in the top-right portion of the screen, and then press Ctrl+S to save the file to the /notebooks/BnB/ directory.
+1. Click **Machine_Learning_HOL_Ex4.ipynb**, click **Raw** in the top-right portion of the screen, and then press Ctrl+S to save the file to the /notebooks/BnB/ directory.

     ![Raw](images/Raw.jpg "DSVM")

     You will now open the Jupyter Notebook web application and then the notebook you just saved.

-3. Select **Jupyter.Desktop** and click **Raw**.
+1. Select **Jupyter.Desktop** and click **Raw**.

-4. Copy the content of the file.
+1. Copy the content of the file.

-5. On the desktop of the DSVM, right-click **jupyter.desktop** and select **Visual Code**.

-6. Right-click the Jupyter.desktop file and select **Open With > Open With“Visual Studio Code”**
+1. On the desktop of the DSVM, Right-click the Jupyter.desktop file and select **Open With > Open With“Visual Studio Code”**

     ![Jupyter-fix-020](images/Jupyter-fix-020.png)

-7. Paste the update configuration.
+1. Paste the update configuration.

-8. Save the file.
+1. Save the file.

-9. Close the file.
+1. Close the file.

-10. The Jupyter shortcut will update on the desktop.
+1. The Jupyter shortcut will update on the desktop.

     ![Jupyter-fix-050](images/Jupyter-fix-050.png)

-5. Open a terminal and run the following command: `jupyter notebook --generate-config`
+1. Open a terminal and run the following command: `jupyter notebook --generate-config`

     ![Jupyter-fix-060](images/Jupyter-fix-060.png)

-6. Next, run the following command: `jupyter notebook password`
+1. Next, run the following command: `jupyter notebook password`

     ![Jupyter-fix-070](images/Jupyter-fix-070.png)

-7. When requested, create a good password.
+1. When requested, create a good password.

-8. From the desktop, run the Jupyter server.
+1. From the desktop, run the Jupyter server.
 Take note of the new URL.

     ![Jupyter-fix-080](images/Jupyter-fix-080.png)

-9. Browse to <https://localhost:9999> and confirm the exception.
+1. Browse to <https://localhost:9999> and confirm the exception.

     ![Jupyter-fix-100](images/Jupyter-fix-100.png)

-16. Log in using the password you created earlier.
+1. Log in using the password you created earlier.
 A UXTerm terminal opens, and then a webpage opens to http://localhost:8888/tree.
 Inside this webpage, the Jupyter Notebook web application displays the dashboard, which contains a number of directories and Jupyter notebooks.
 The Jupyter Notebook dashboard maps to the /notebooks directory within the file structure of the DSVM.

     ![Jupyter-fix-110](images/Jupyter-fix-110.png)